ONLYOFFICE/onlyoffice-nextcloud/README.md

     ```
 5. In Nextcloud open the `~/settings/apps/disabled` page with _Not enabled_ apps by administrator and click _Enable_ for the **ONLYOFFICE** application.

-## Configuring Nextcloud ONLYOFFICE integration app
+## Configuring ONLYOFFICE app for Nextcloud

 In Nextcloud open the `~/settings/admin/onlyoffice` page with administrative settings for **ONLYOFFICE** section.
 Enter the following address to connect ONLYOFFICE Document Server: